MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-01.md

 ## Overview

-Welcome to the Getting Started tutorials!
-Through this tutorial series, you will learn about some of the features the MRTK has to offer while building a mixed reality experience where the user can explore a hologram modeled after NASA's Mars Curiosity Rover.
+Welcome to the Getting Started tutorial series!
+Over the course of these tutorials, you'll learn about the Mixed Reality Toolkit (MRTK) and some of the features it has to offer.
+You'll also build a mixed reality experience where the user can explore a hologram modeled after NASA's Mars Curiosity Rover.
+By the end of this series, you'll have a firm grasp of MRTK and how it can speed up your development process.

-Tutorials in this series:
+Tutorials in this series are meant to be sequential, so please go through them in the correct order:

 1. [Introduction](mr-learning-base-01.md)
 2. [Initializing your project and deploying your first application](mr-learning-base-02.md)